refractproject/refract-spec/refract-spec.md

 }
 ```

 The example shows a `foo` element with a `profile` link.
-This profile link informs the parser this particular element conforms to a specific profile.
+This profile link informs the parser this particular element is defined as part of the linked profile.

 ## Extend and Select Elements